 Is a Breast Cancer Clinical Trial Right for You?

-Every breast cancer clinical trial is designed to meet a specific set of research criteria.
-Each study enrolls patients with certain conditions and symptoms.
+Each breast cancer clinical trial enrolls patients with certain conditions and symptoms.
 If you fit the guidelines for a trial, you may be able to participate.
 Screening tests are used to confirm eligibility.

 All breast cancer patients face a new world of medical terms and procedures.
-Fears and myths of "experimentation" or "being a guinea pig" are common concerns of patients who are thinking about participating in a clinical trial.
+Fears and myths of "experimentation" or "being a guinea pig" are common concerns.

-Even though there are always going to be fears of the unknown, understanding what is involved in a clinical trial before agreeing to participate can relieve some of your anxieties.
+Help calm your fears of the unknown by understanding what is involved in a clinical trial before agreeing to participate.
 Here's some information that may help ease your concerns: